sad-gabi/chocola/documentation/02-components/01-fundamentals.md

 ```

 `$runtime` runs once after the component is rendered.
 It receives `self` (the root element) and `ctx` (props and state) as injected parameters — you don't declare them in the signature.

+You can also declare helper functions at the top level of `<script>` and call them from `$runtime`.
+They are scoped to the component and won't leak.

 ```html
 <script>